-That’s where a running group comes in.
-I went from having just a few running buddies (and as far as I could find, zero running groups) to having two running clubs’ worth of people to run with, and it is amazing.
-Here’s what I did:
+After some searching, I went from having just a few running buddies (and as far as I could find, zero running groups) to having two running clubs’ worth of people to run with, and it is amazing.
+Here’s how to find a running group quickly:

 - I finally found a use for Facebook beyond cat pictures.
 New town’s name + running, again, and I immediately found a women’s running group.
 Actually, it’s a running group of mostly moms, so we all can talk about the struggle.
 It’s real.
 And no one will blink twice at my stretch marks, since if it’s above 80 degrees, I’m not wearing a shirt.